ibrahimahmed443/node-chat/README.md

 2. Once Node is installed, you can use npm (node package manager) to install the remaining dependencies.
 Open a command prompt and run the following commands:

-⋅⋅* npm install express
+a) npm install express
-⋅⋅* npm install socket.i
+b) npm install socket.i
-⋅⋅* npm install ejs
+c) npm install ejs

 3. Open a command window inside the 'chat' directory and type "node server.js".
 This will run the server on port 1200 of localhost.
 You can change the port from line 3 of server.js